Dr-Incognito/V2Ray-Desktop/README.md

 You can get the latest release at [Releases Page](https://github.com/Dr-Incognito/V2Ray-Desktop/releases).
 If you are using Arch Linux, you can install it from [AUR](https://aur.archlinux.org/packages/v2ray-desktop/).

 **Notes:**
 - Some functions (*e.g.,* server subscription) in the prebuilt binary packages require OpenSSL >= 1.1.0.
-If you are using Windows or Ubuntu<=18.04, please intall OpenSSL manually.
+If you are using Windows or Ubuntu<=18.04, please install OpenSSL manually.
 You can refer to [Installation Guide](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki/Installation) ([安装指南](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki/安装指南)) in the Wiki page for the detailed information.
 - The AppImage for Linux is built in Ubuntu 16.04.
 Linux with GLIBC< 2.23 (*e.g.,* Ubuntu<=16.04) may have problems using this AppImage.
 Please consider building it from source with Qt >= 5.14.

 For more information, please visit the [project's Wiki page](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki).